1. Home

 Typically a conditional interaction will be needed more than once in your prototype.
 For example, based on some initial interaction done by the user you might need to trigger multiple different conditional flows later on.
 This case is typically implemented using variables.

-So far we’ve built the first conditional interaction of the example shown in Figure 1.
+So far we’ve built the first conditional interaction of the example shown in the first figure on this page.
 However, depending on the user’s first answer we also want to showcase a different ending screen in our survey.
-To do so we’ll store the response of the user in a variable (called ease), as shown in Figure 6.
+To do so we’ll store the response of the user in a variable (called ease), as shown below.

 Before navigating to our final screens we’ll first get the value stored in this variable and compare it again (i.e. > 3) to determine whether we want to show one or the other end screen to the user.
-This is shown in Figure 7.
+This is shown in the figure below.

 Result in a Web App